All International Travelers arriving to India from foreign destinations are requested to read the guidelines of

 Auto-rickshaws are a reasonable means of transportation and they often pass the main road.
 They provide very cheap transportation whether you choose a private one, or join a ‘Shared Rickshaw’, which transports many passengers.
 Rickshaws usually run until 21.00.
 If you plan to stay out late, make sure you arrange a vehicle in advance.

 Rishikesh is a lovely place to discover on foot.
 Ram Jhula and Lakshman Jhula are walking distance from each other and it’s a beautiful walk along the banks of the Ganga.
 Women are strongly advised not to walk alone in the night.
-In the evening it is generally better to move as a group and with male companions.
+In late night it is generally better to move as a group or with male companions.

 HEALTH AND SAFETY

 Your safety is of utmost importance.
-It is not advisable for anyone to walk alone at night or accept rides from strangers, especially if you are a woman.
+It is not advisable to accept rides from strangers, especially if you are a woman.

 Take care when travelling.
 For example, luggage should never be left unattended and you should be aware of con man at the stations and in public transport.
 You should not accept any drinks or food items from any stranger while travelling in train or bus.

 An over the neck passport bag or money-belt to carry money and passport are advisable to keep your valuables safe.

 Take good care when walking on the roads in India.
-Be sure to use a torch at night to make yourself visible to vehicles passing by.
-Note that vehicles drive on the left hand side of the road.
+The vehicles drive on the left hand side of the road.
 The pedestrian pathways also follow the rule to walk on the left.

 Never wear loose or flying scarves/shawls when on scooters, motorbikes, rickshaws etc. Loose material can get caught in the wheel, and very quickly cause serious injury such as choking.